Tan (newspaper): Beginnings

-Sertels period
+The Sertels period

 Then Zekeriya and Sabiha Sertel began to guide the paper, and Halil Lütfü Dördüncü funded it.
+Notable contributors of Tan under the Sertels included Niyazi Berkes, his wife Mediha Esenel, Aziz Nesin and Behice Boran.

 Sertels adopted a critical approach against the government denouncing the slowness of the reform activities.
 The paper also openly criticized the fascist ideology that was popular at the period.
 As a result Tan became the most significant media outlet for leftists in Turkey and had a pro-Soviet stance.
+It published interviews with the leading international figures, including Bogdan Filov, prime minister of the Kingdom of Bulgaria, in 1940.

-One of the contributors during this period was Aziz Nesin.
-On the other hand, Tans anti-Nazi political stance led to its boycott by major German companies which had investments in Turkey, including Bayer and the Daimler Benz.
+The anti-Nazi approach of Tan led to its boycott by major German companies which had investments in Turkey, including Bayer and the Daimler Benz.
 In the period of World War II Tan sold 10,000-12,000 copies making it one of the three best selling newspapers in Turkey.

 Tan incident and aftermath

-Hüseyin Cahit Yalçın published an article in Tanin newspaper on 3 December 1945 calling for struggle against communism.
+Hüseyin Cahit Yalçın published an article in Tanin newspaper on 3 December 1945 calling for a struggle against communism.
 Upon this nearly 20,000 university students attacked the headquarters of Tan in Cağaloğlu, Istanbul, on 4 December.
 In the attack the offices of the paper were destructed.
 Shortly after this incident, which is called the incident of 4 December and the Tan raid, Tan ceased publication.

 The destruction of the paper's offices and its closure had very negative effects on the relations between Turkey and the Soviet Union, and on 8 December the Soviet Union officially condemned the raid during which a bookstore of a Soviet citizen in Istanbul was also destroyed.